jdc-cunningham/pi-zero-hq-cam/README.md

 $185.00 (using 35mm lens, major components only)

-See hardware folder for more info
+See `/camera/hardware` folder for more info